hashicorp/terraform-website/content/source/docs/enterprise/api/ssh-keys.html.md

 ---------------------|------------
 `:ssh_key_id`        | The SSH key ID to delete.

-Only members of the owners team (or the owners team's service account) can delete SSH keys.
+Only members of the owners team (or the owners team service account) can delete SSH keys.

 -> **Note:** This endpoint cannot be accessed with [organization tokens](../users-teams-organizations/service-accounts.html#organization-service-accounts).
 You must access it with a [user token](../users-teams-organizations/users.html#api-tokens) or [team token](../users-teams-organizations/service-accounts.html#team-service-accounts).